-- Be submitted to the Office of General Counsel for legal review prior to their approval if they affect the substantive or procedural rights of individuals;
+- Be submitted to the Office of Institutional Integrity and General Counsel for legal review prior to their approval if they affect the substantive or procedural rights of individuals;

 - Be clearly identified as an Academic or Unit Policy in the header, title, or other appropriate location on the policy;